PhD Scholarship – new in 2026

 Playford Trust

-The Playford Trust in partnership with the Thyne Reid Foundation offers three PhD scholarships intended to supplement an existing Australian Government Research Training Program Stipend Scholarship (RTPS) or similar institutional PhD stipend scholarship.
+The Playford Trust, in partnership with the Thyne Reid Foundation, is offering a new PhD scholarship commencing in 2026, intended to supplement an existing Australian Government Research Training Program Stipend Scholarship (RTPS) or similar institutional PhD stipend scholarship.

-Each scholarship is valued at $24,500 and is paid at the rate of $7,000 per annum for three and a half years.
+The scholarship is paid at the rate of $7,500 per annum for three and a half years.
 The Trust will accept an application for an extension of time, subject to satisfactory progress and appropriate support from the university and the PhD supervisor.
 However, approval of an extension is not automatic.

 Selection Criteria

-The Playford Trust will consider nominations from students studying at one of the three South Australian universities.
+The Playford Trust will consider nominations from students studying at one of the two South Australian public universities.
 The Playford Trust in consultation with the Thyne Reid Foundation will make the final selection based on the following selection criteria:

 Applicants must be:

-• ready to commence a PhD with the University of Adelaide, Flinders University or University of South Australia in one of the Trust’s priority areas.
+• ready to commence a PhD with the Adelaide University or Flinders University in one of the Trust’s priority areas.

 • primarily supported by an Australian Government Research Training Program Stipend Scholarship (RTPS) or similar institutional PhD stipend scholarship.
 A copy of the letter of confirmation is required by the Trust before the scholarship can be awarded